 After reading the rules for the first time, two thoughts might arise:

 1. “How can I make four-in-a-row without making three-in-a-row beforehand?”
-You’ll quickly realize how.
+You’ll quickly realise how.
 But this simple mechanism hides something deeper which I’ll talk about later.

 2. “I can avoid losing by simply not making a three-in-a-row.
 What a weird rule!
 Nobody will make a three-in-a-row!”
 Not so fast.
 See figure 4.